dsilvestro/PyRate/tutorials/pyrate_tutorial_2.md

 LTT plots from each replicate are shown as individual lines.

 By default, the LTT plot is based on diversity count within time bins the size of 1 time unit.
-To produce plots where the counts are based on a finer temporal resolution, you can use the command `-rescale`, which defines the number of time bins used for 1 time unit.
+To produce plots where the counts are based on a finer temporal resolution, you can use the command `-grid_plot`, which defines the size of time bins.
-For example with
+For example with:

-`python PyRate.py -d Canidae_1_G_se_est.txt -ltt 1 -rescale 10`
+`python PyRate.py -d Canidae_1_G_se_est.txt -ltt 1 -grid_plot 0.1`

-The time bins used to calculate and plot diversity are 0.1 Myr (10 bins for each Myr).
+the diversity trajectory will be computed in 0.1 Myr time bins.

 ## Diversity-dependent birth-death models
 In diversity dependence models, origination and extinction rates may correlate linearly or exponentially to the clade's own sampled (range-through) diversity.
 To run an analysis with a diversity dependent birth-death model you can launch PyRateContinuous providing the input data (`-d` flag) and adding the flag `-DD`: